-Make sure your motorcycle rests securely, preferably on an elevated work bench and that you have good access to the dynamo side of the engine.
+- Make sure your motorcycle rests securely, preferably on an elevated work bench and that you have good access to the dynamo side of the engine.
+Disconnect the battery and take it out of the motorcycle for the time of work.